UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Publications.rst

 Mol et al., `Inorganic carbon fluxes on the Mackenzie Shelf of the Beaufort Sea <https://doi.org/10.5194/bg-15-1011-2018>`_, Biogeosciences

-Anrea Scott et al., `Assimilation of Argo Temperature and Salinity Profiles Using a Bias-Aware EnOI Scheme for the Labrador Sea <http://dx.doi.org/10.1175/JTECH-D-17-0222.1>`_, Journal of Atmospheric and Oceanic Technology
+Andrea Scott et al., `Assimilation of Argo Temperature and Salinity Profiles Using a Bias-Aware EnOI Scheme for the Labrador Sea <http://dx.doi.org/10.1175/JTECH-D-17-0222.1>`_, Journal of Atmospheric and Oceanic Technology

 |
 2017